Analysis of [18F]FLT PET data

 Thymidine has also been labelled with 11C, and that tracer is incorporated in DNA.
 However, [11C]thymidine is rapidly metabolized in vivo to various 11C-carrying compounds causing tissue uptake that is not related to the rate of DNA synthesis.

 In healthy humans, high [18F]FLT uptake is seen in the bone marrow, reflecting the high cell proliferation, and in the liver, kidneys, and urine bladder, reflecting the metabolism and excretion.
+Activation and reduction in cell proliferation in the spleen has been assessed using [18F]FLT (Leimgruber et al., 2014).
 In humans, most of the plasma radioactivity is due to the intact [18F]FLT after even 1 h, but the fraction of metabolites (mainly glucuronides) must still be corrected for kinetic analysis, both for the input function and for its tissue uptake (Kenny et al., 2005).

 In clinical PET, [18F]FLT are usually analyzed semiquantitatively using SUV or SUV ratios.
 While the tumour uptake of [18F]FLT is usually lower than that of [18F]FDG, the uptake in normal tissue is usually much lower, providing higher tumour-to-background ratios.